Above: Karen Armstrong, left, with Jackie Wieland and Sharon Schlosser, who have helped organize events for IWP in Greensboro, North Carolina.

 Karen Armstrong received her BS in Mechanical Engineering from Virginia Tech in 1987 and has worked for ABCO Automation, Procter & Gamble, and Arrow International.
 She is currently a community volunteer having retired many years ago to stay home with her twin sons, Michael and William.
 The twins attended two different high schools, Woodberry Forest School in Virginia and Greensboro Day School.
 Both boys attended SMU in Dallas, TX for their undergraduate degrees.
 William completed his Master's in Business Analytics at SMU in May 2018 and Michael graduated with his MBA from Central Michigan University in December 2018 and played football at both SMU and CMU.
 Karen currently serves on the Board of Advisors for the Duke Cancer Institute, the Board of Directors for the Excellence Foundation for the University of North Carolina at Greensboro, and the Board of Advisors for the School of Education at the University of North Carolina at Greensboro.
 She completed her 4 year term this past June on the North Carolina Council on Developmental Disabilities (an appointment made by Governor Pat McCrory in 2015).
 She is a former Board Member of: Habitat for Humanity of Greater Greensboro, the Greensboro Guild of Family Service, the Board of Visitors for the University of North Carolina at Greensboro, and the Family Service of Greensboro Foundation.
 She served 3 years on the Steering Committee for the Make-A-Wish Kentucky Derby Classic in Greensboro and has volunteered for Southern Methodist University, Woodberry Forest School, Greensboro Day School, Alamance Presbyterian Church, Jesse Wharton Elementary School, and Senior Resources of Guilford County.

-Above: Karen Armstrong, second from left, is pictured at an IWP Chancellor’s Council event with several members of a committee that has helped organize events for IWP in Greensboro, North Carolina.
+Above: Karen Armstrong, second from right, is pictured at an IWP Chancellor’s Council event with several members of a committee that has helped organize events for IWP in Greensboro, North Carolina.